cdesouza02/Lab-Notebook/Weekly Tasks/Winter_2024_Agenda.md

-Winter Break
+Dec 16-20
 - [ ] branae to dna extraction practice
-- [ ] me and branae to split panama 072024 samples (not urgent)
-	- [ ] fill RNA later tubes
+- [ ] Revise IDP
+- [x] email alison about figuring things out (if she hasn't had her baby)
+- [x] respond to kira, love to talk to her about how to interpert the data
+- [x] move june colony photos to Colony photos folder
+- [x] trash
-	- [ ] print out new  labels
+- [ ] 2nd part of 1st pcr
-	- [ ] take half of the sample
+- [ ]

+note in github that some panama samples aren't split
 - [ ] update panama samples excel
-- [ ] move june colony photos to Colony photos folder

-note in github that some panama samples aren't split